DiegoG1019/D_API/README.md

 		Returns
 		- `200 Ok` Signifying that the token is still valid.
 		- `401 Unauthorized` If the server receives a valid JWT that is not a Request Token response with a string explaining the issue.

+	*Privacy Notice:* User storage is unencrypted by default and can potentially be accessed by administrative entities.
+It's highly recommended to encrypt sensitive data before uploading.
+Saved data cannot be enumerated through the API (Guaranteed true only in [The original repo](https://github.com/DiegoG1019/D_API/))

 * API/v1/User